 Sit Down and Eat

 I’m looking at you, parents.
 This rule is so important when it comes to the true value of the family dinner: spending undistracted time together.
-We’ve all read the evidence, and it’s compelling.
-But there’s another important aspect of joining your kids at the table, and that is to role model your own enjoyment of food.
+An important aspect of joining your kids at the table is to role model your own enjoyment of food.

 Don’t talk about calories or portion sizes or what you should and shouldn’t eat.
 Do talk about what you like about the flavours and textures and traditions of the dishes (like a favourite meal from your own childhood).